 So, Are Inverter Air Conditioners Better?

-Absolutely — inverter air conditioners are better in almost every way.
+Inverter air conditioners are better in every way.
+They have a lot of things going for them.

 - Quieter